Author has written 10 stories for Mario, Fire Emblem, Naruto, Hunger Games, Pokémon, and Yu-Gi-Oh GX.

 Favorite Video Games: Super Mario franchise, Legend of Zelda franchise, Pokémon franchise, Fire Emblem franchise, Persona Franchise (specifically Persona 5, but I'm also partial to Persona 3), Phoenix Wright/Ace Attorney franchise, Halo franchise (up to Halo Reach), "Tales of" Franchise, Bioshock franchise, Danganronpa Franchise, Undertale, League of Legends

-Favorite Television Shows: Game of Thrones, Dollhouse, Avatar: Last Airbender, Avatar: Legend of Korra, Steven Universe, most cartoons on Cartoon Network in the late 90s/early 2000s, Survivor, Amazing Race
+Favorite Television Shows: Dollhouse, Avatar: Last Airbender, Avatar: Legend of Korra, Steven Universe, She-Ra Princess of Power, Squid Games, Dragon Prince, most cartoons on Cartoon Network in the late 90s/early 2000s, Survivor, Amazing Race

 Favorite Books: Native Son (Richard Wright), Lord of the Flies (William Golding), Percy Jackson/Heroes of Olympus/Magnus Chase series (Rick Riordan), Hunger Games (Suzanne Collins), Lord of the Rings (J.R.R Tolkien), A Song of Ice and Fire (George R.R.
 Martin)